GlenKPeterson/Paguro/README.md

 Type-safe versions of Clojure's immutable/persistent collections, an immutable alternative to Java 8 Streams, and other tools to make functional programming in Java easier.

+# Classic
+You are on the Paguro Classic, or main branch of this project.
+If you work with a mix of Java and Kotlin files, you may wish to try Paguro-KF 3.5.x in the `2017-09-17b_KotlinFootWetting` branch.
+If you want to live dangerously, try the all-Kotlin version in the 4.0 branch when it becomes available.

 ![Hermit Crab](https://c7.staticflickr.com/8/7413/12171498934_2934c7ef28_n.jpg)
 Photo by [Rushen](https://www.flickr.com/photos/rushen/12171498934/in/photostream/)